 Webber Lake (Truckee)

 Few people today are aware of Webber Lake in Truckee, California due to it being privately owned by the Johnson family since 1870.
 A 3,000-acre haven filled with threatened and endangered species, bird migration corridors and a lake stocked with fish, the area was only visited by a select few as a private campground for generations.
 Luckily, Mr. and Mrs. Johnson wanted the property preserved and kept like it is.
 They turned down many lucrative offers and instead sold the property to the Truckee Donner Land Trust.
-For 2018, it will be the first time EVER that this 45-site campground will be open to the public.
-With it being new, demand is high so reservations are recommended.
+In 2018, its 45-site campground opened for the first time EVER to the public.
+With it being its second year, demand is high so reservations are recommended.
 Go to tdlandtrust.org/webber-lakelacey-meadows for reservations and check out Truckee’s in-depth article to learn more.

 Crowley Lake (Mammoth Lakes)